Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Introduction

 Most planetary-mass accretors have been detected at large separations from their primary or host star but many more planets should be found closer in, with the giant-planet mass function peaking at a few~au (\citealp{fernandes19,wittenmyer20,fulton21}; but see also \citealp{lagrange23}).
-The Extremely Large Telescope (ELT), thanks to its 39.3-m primary-mirror diameter, will offer a high angular resolution capable of probing down to such scales \citep{ramsay18}. \neuThH{In its integral-field-unit (IFU) mode,} the first-generation Mid-infrared ELT Imager and Spectrograph (METIS) on the ELT will offer high-contrast, diffraction-limited observations at a spectral resolution $R\approx10^5$ at $\lambda\approx2.9$--\neuThH{5.3}~$\mum$ (with a gap), covering the $L$ and $M$ bands \citep{brandl21,brandl22,feldt24}.
+The Extremely Large Telescope (ELT), thanks to its 39-m primary-mirror diameter \citep{ramsay18}, will offer a high angular resolution capable of probing down to such scales at the typical distance of nearby star-forming regions: $a\approx(2.2\lambda/D)d=0.7~(\lambda/4~\mum)(d/150~\mathrm{pc})$~au, where $a$ is the semimajor axis, $D$ the primary-mirror diameter, and $d$ the distance to the system.
+In its integral-field-unit (IFU) mode, the first-generation Mid-infrared ELT Imager and Spectrograph (METIS) on the ELT will offer high-contrast, diffraction-limited observations at a spectral resolving power $R\approx10^5$ at $\lambda\approx2.9$--5.3~$\mum$, covering the $L$ and $M$ bands \citep{brandl21,brandl22,feldt24}, as Figure~\ref{Abb:Linien} summarises.
 This will allow in-depth studies of the physical and chemical properties of forming planets and their environments, amongst others (e.g., \citealp{takami25}).
 In a pioneering study, \citet{oberg23metis} carefully simulated observations of circumplanetary discs (CPDs) with METIS at several $^{12}$CO transitions at $\lambda\approx5$~\mum, and found that CPDs should be easily detectable.

+We look here at neutral-hydrogen (\Hi) line emission from the shocks on the surface of the planet and on its CPD.
+We study the brightness of the shock and the shape of the emission line for a range of parameters, and also estimate the importance of the confounding photospheric signal from the planet or its CPD, or from the PPD.
+Line shapes have the potential of revealing the physical mechanisms governing the accretion, even though interpretation the profiles can be challenging for any accretor mass (e.g., \citealp{edwards94,currie25b}).